Picton Golf & Country Club

-As a member club of Golf Canada and its provincial association, Golf Ontario, Picton Golf & Country Club has entered into a license agreement which allows us to use the official Golf Handicap Handicap System, to offer the system to our members and to issue Golf Canada Handicap Factors.
-The Handicap License Agreement stipulates that we must have a Handicap Committee to supervise golf activities, provide peer review, and maintain the integrity of the Golf Canada Handicap System.
+As a member club, Picton Golf & Country Club has entered into a license agreement which allows us to use the official Golf Canada Handicap System, to offer the system to our members and to issue Golf Canada Handicap Indexes.
+The Handicap License Agreement stipulates that we must have a valid and operational Rules & Handicap Committee to supervise golf activities, provide peer review, and maintain the integrity of the Golf Canada Handicap System.
 The use of the Golf Canada Handicap System may be withdrawn and the license agreement terminated should we fail to uphold the requirements.

 Click to read the License Agreement.

-Please CLICK HERE to contact the Handicap Committee.
+Please CLICK HERE to contact the Rules & Handicap Committee.

 The Handicap System